gilnam74/vex-sneppet/VEX-for-artists.md

 [![](https://live.staticflickr.com/65535/49907358277_8813686658_o.png)](https://live.staticflickr.com/65535/49907358277_8813686658_o.png)

 Now, our diagonal line is repeated several times and looks like a saw, a simple repetitive pattern!
-Let`s modify the base pattern further.
+Let's modify the base pattern further.
 Scale it twice and pass through the `floor` function:
 ```C
 // Floor a saw pattern
 @P.y = floor(@P.x % 2);